 2. Check for Inclement Weather

-To avoid yourself from getting caught amidst inclement weather conditions, study it in advance before your venture into the fields.
+To avoid getting caught amidst inclement weather conditions, study it in advance before your venture into the fields.
 This way, you can safeguard yourself and your equipment from showers.
 Additionally, you can avoid thunderstorms or lightning that can be potentially dangerous.
 Further, having a waterproof cover for your camera bag and a rain cover for your camera helps save your equipment.

 3. Leave Room for Essential Survival Tools